dougmalcolm/dougmalcolm.github.io/README.md

 #### Building the Model

 So, which factors have a statistically significant effect on rating?
+We will filter for only players with 10 or more total tournaments to ensure a large enough sample size for rating to be more accurate.

 Let's use the machine learning sklearn library to build the model: